chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - First component before developing personalised app, is the **knowledge**

-  - Snippet of the knowledge model – comp scientist together with curators worked together to identify the core knowledge required for painting rec
+  - Snippet of the knowledge model – computer scientist together with curators worked together to identify the core knowledge required for painting rec